 In what ways can we improve our collaborating?
 Where can we look for innovative partners?

 What is the best we can be?
 What's better than that?
 How do we get there?

 Or we can look at the whole statement at once:

-We are not yet at 100% on any of these statements – and they are intended to be challenging – but focusing on them will take us closer to being the University we truly want to be.
+The statements are intended to be challenging; but focusing on them will take us closer to being the University we truly want to be.
 The Values Statement is a conversation starter, and it is our community conversation and collective action that will make the difference to our future.